SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Celiac Disease Screening

-Other names: celiac disease antibody test, anti-tissue transglutaminase antibody (anti-tTG), deaminated gliadin peptide antibodies, anti-endometrial antibodies
+Other names: celiac disease antibody test, anti-tissue transglutaminase antibody (anti-tTG), deaminated gliadin peptide antibodies, anti-endomysial antibodies

 What is it used for?

-Why do I need a celiac disease blood test?
+Why do I need a celiac disease screening test?

 You may need a celiac disease test if you have symptoms of celiac disease.
-Symptoms can vary a lot, and they may come and go.
-Children tend to have more digestive problems than adults.
+Symptoms are different for children and adults.

 • Constipation